 Modifying a Portion of a Document

-Visual Basic includes objects that you can use to modify the following document elements: characters, words, sentences, paragraphs, and sections.
+Visual Basic includes objects which you can use to modify the following document elements: characters, words, sentences, paragraphs and sections.
 The following table includes the properties that correspond to these document elements and the objects they return.

 |This expression||Returns this object|